 Drapers may be sticky when new.
-Talcum or baby powder applied to the drapers should help reduce stickiness.
+To help reduce stickiness, apply talcum or baby powder to the drapers.

 - 1. Raise the header fully and engage the combine safety props. - 2.
 Stop engine and remove key from ignition. - 3.
 Ensure drapers are visible through slots (A).
 Proper tension is achieved when the draper aligns with indicator notch in slots (A).